+In all scenarios, Whitecap still highly recommends that all guests purchase trip cancellation, trip interruption, and medical insurance.
+If we can provide direction or guidance in regards to insurance, please don’t hesitate to contact us.
 Cancellation insurance can be purchased from your local travel insurance company.
 For residents of BC, cancellation insurance can be difficult to purchase.
-We recommend http://www.seafirstinsurance.com/ or www.lifestylefinancial.ca as the best option for this.
+We recommend Lifestyle Travel Insurance Services.

 Yes!
 We encourage guests to bring in wine and spirits if you so choose.

-We offer a premium selection of local craft beer from Phillips Brewery and Red Truck Brewery.
+We offer a premium selection of local craft beers.
 There is a small selection of hard liquor as well.

 All times are conditional to current flying conditions.

-We have both an on demand hot water shower system and a sauna.
+Yes, we have one on demand hot water shower system and a sauna.